whaleen/ingas-books/_posts/2012-09-5-book-signing-at-mcminnville-farmers-market.md

 ---
 layout: post
-title: Book Singing at McMinnville Farmer's Market
+title: Book Signing at McMinnville Farmer's Market
 description: A chance to meet the author and illustrator.
 image:
   feature: dragonfly-glasses.jpg